 Best Skin Care Tips For Different Types Of Complexions

 We all are born with melanin, a natural skin pigment that determines our skin color.
 Melanin levels in the human body give different shades to your skin ranging from dark brown to extremely fair.
 This is obviously true that every skin tone has its own charm, which makes your appearance peculiar and attractive.
-Furthermore, raising awareness about unrealistic standards of white beauty is also giving people an opportunity to appreciate the diversity of their skin color.
 An international research study published in 2013 has also demonstrated the science of skin color variation.
+Another good thing is, raising awareness about unrealistic standards of white beauty is also giving people an opportunity to appreciate the diversity of their skin color.

-However, it is very important to offer the right kind of skin care to feel more confident and joyous in your natural skin tone.
-Dermatologists point up that misunderstanding your skin type and tone not only damages your healthy skin layers but may also lead to breakouts, hyperpigmentation, early aging, and much more.
-Cumulative sun exposure also causes an unusual darker skin tone by raising the melanin levels.
-It becomes imperative to analyze all the possible causes of skin discoloration.
+However, irrespective of your skin color, offering the right kind of skin care is very crucial to maintain a healthy skin tone and texture.
+Dermatologists point out that misunderstanding your skin type and tone not only damages your healthy skin layers but may also lead to breakouts, hyperpigmentation, early aging, and much more.

 - Type 1 - Extremely fair skin